Leukaemia in Children

 Fanconi's anaemia, ataxia telangiectasia and Bloom's syndrome are associated with an increased risk.

-- Significant exposure to ionising radiation and some chemicals is known to increase the risk of childhood leukaemia.
+- Significant exposure to ionising radiation and some chemicals is known to increase the risk of leukaemia in children.
 Maternal abdominal X-ray during pregnancy increases the risk of childhood leukaemia.

 Various common environmental exposures to electromagnetic radiation (eg, high-voltage power lines, mobile phone masts), low-level radionuclides from the nuclear power industry, and others, have been claimed as causative factors but have never been proven on epidemiological grounds.